 In August of 2005, John and his partners put together an expedition to the most famous shipwreck in the world, Titanic.
 They dived the wreck to a depth of approximately 12,500 feet in the MIR submersibles from the Russian Research Ship, Keldysh.
 Their Titanic exploration has been featured in two History Channel specials, Titanic’s Final Moments – Missing Pieces and Titanic’s Achilles Heel.
 The programs were produced by Chatterton, fellow Shadow Diver, Richie Kohler, and Emmy Award winner Kirk Wolfinger.
 Chatterton returned to Britannic in 2006 with his partners for another production, this time about Titanic’s sister ship.
 Author Brad Matsen brought the story of these expeditions to bookshelves with his bestseller, Titanic’s Last Secrets.

 For another NOVA television project in 2009, John traveled to Hawaii where he participated in dives aboard the Pisces submersibles operated by Hawaii Undersea Research Laboratory.
 This project documented the Japanese Midget Submarine I-16tou, from the infamous December 7th attack on Pearl Harbor.
 These dives, well in excess of 1000 feet of seawater, were part of the NOVA program, Killer Subs in Pearl Harbor.

 Currently Chatterton and his partners are working in an ongoing partnership with the government of the Dominican Republic, in a multifaceted commercial project that involves locating, documenting and salvaging colonial era wreck sites in the Dominican waters around Hispañola.
 At the same time, he is once again involved with Robert Kurson on another book project.

-Chatterton makes his home in Ft.
-Lauderdale, Florida.
+Chatterton makes his home in Boca Raton, Florida.